plotly/plotly.py/doc/python/renderers.md

 These renderers are the same as the `browser` renderer, but they force the use of a particular browser.

 ###### `iframe` and `iframe_connected`
 These renderers write figures out as standalone HTML files and then display [`iframe`](https://www.w3schools.com/html/html_iframe.asp) elements that reference these HTML files.
 The `iframe` renderer will include the plotly.js JavaScript bundle in each HTML file that is written, while the `iframe_connected` renderer includes only a reference to an online CDN location from which to load plotly.js.
-Consequently, the `iframe_connected` renderer outputs files that are smaller than the `iframe` renderer, but it requires an Internet connection while the `iframe` renderer can operate offline.
+Consequently, the `iframe_connected` renderer outputs files that are smaller than the `iframe` renderer, but it requires an internet connection while the `iframe` renderer can operate offline.

 This renderer may be useful when working with notebooks than contain lots of large figures.
 When using the `notebook` or `notebook_connected` renderer, all of the data for all of the figures in a notebook are stored inline in the notebook itself.
 If this would result in a prohibitively large notebook size, an `iframe` or `iframe_connected` renderer could be used instead.
 With the `iframe` renderers, the figure data are stored in the individual HTML files rather than in the notebook itself, resulting in a smaller notebook size.